Region 9 - Environmental Remediation Project Information

 - Ameron (Site Number 915133) - The Ameron site encompasses approximately 3.2 acres in the City of Buffalo.
 The site is located in a mixed use (residential/industrial/commercial) area.
 From approximately 1960 to 1982, the site had been used for the production of protective coating materials involving the use of solvents and other chemicals.
 Environmental contamination has impacted the site's subsurface soil and groundwater.
 Contaminants of concern included PCBs, lead, and VOCs.

 - ARO Corporation (Site Number 915147) - This site is located at 3695 Broadway in the Town of Cheektowaga.
 Aro Corporation was a manufacturer of life support equipment, cryogenic storage vessels and breathing regulators.
 Manufacturing operations ceased in 1996 and the main building was demolished.
 Prior to purchasing the ARO facility, Ingersoll-Rand conducted an environmental assessment of the property.
 The assessment was later followed by a Remedial Investigation of the site due to trichloroethene (TCE) contamination found in soils beneath the site and in the site ground water.
 Ground water beneath two residential properties immediately west of the ARO facility had also been impacted.
 In 1997, Ingersoll-Rand purchased these two adjacent properties.
 The March 1995 Record of Decision (ROD) called for the removal and treatment of ground water and the remediation of soils by soil vacuum extraction (SVE).
 The treatment system was put into operation in the spring of 1998 and has been operational since.
 In 2004, Ingersoll-Rand began a pneumatic fracturing program in several wells to enhance system performance.
 Site Monitoring is being conducted under an approved O&M Plan.
-October 2013 Update: DEC is proposing an expedited cleanup for the site.
-Work is anticipated to be conducted during the fall of 2013.
+October 2013 Update: Work is anticipated to be conducted during the fall of 2013.
 Upon completion of the work, the Annual Report will be prepared that documents the activities that were performed.

 - Bengart and Memel (Site Number 915115) - This site in the City of Buffalo is contaminated with chemicals called PCBs, which resulted from operations involving the recovery of metals and metal alloys.
 The site is being addressed under the SSF.